 Why didn’t she accept Shehreyar’s help earlier even when her brother was locked up in jail or when she needed money to buy the house for the family is something that even a common person feels baffled about?

 Also read: Most Badass female characters

 Since they mentioned all her life events even the contest of Pakistani Idol where Qandeel Baloch was humiliated by the judges, why did they miss on Maulvi Abdul Qavi involvement with Qandeel Baloch? what were her motives behind shaming the Maulvi and why Maulvi Qavi’s possible involvement with her murder case (which will lead to Pandora box if discussed further) was kept in dark, leaves a big question mark.

-Being a woman myself I understand her plight and dilemma, but there are many loop holes within the story, how could her sibling kept watching her on t.v and never once they suspected it was her? a bit vague, and how she kept on selling her body to gain benefits to her family? even though those were not the things she dreamt of, if izzat ke roti was so important to her why did she sell her soul and body? even though she was already an outcast.
+Being a woman myself I understand her plight and dilemma, but there are many loopholes in the story, how could her sibling kept watching her on t.v and never once they suspected it was her? a bit vague, and how she kept on selling her body to gain benefits for her family? even though those were not the things she dreamt of if izzat ke roti was so important to her why did she sell her soul and body? even though she was already an outcast.